Xdeon/blog-hugo-comments/README.md

-# mysite-hugo-comments
+# blog-hugo-comments
-Blog comments repo
+Repo for blog comments using [utterances](https://utteranc.es).